sensu/sensu-docs/content/sensu-go/5.21/guides/monitor-external-resources.md

 Now that you have three proxy entities set up, each with a `proxy_type` and `url` label, you can use proxy requests and [token substitution][12] to create a single check that monitors all three sites.

-Create a file called `check-proxy-requests.json` and add the following check definition:
+Create a file called `check-http.yml` or `check-http.json` and add the following check definition:

 {{< language-toggle >}}

 {{< code yml >}}
+---
 type: CheckConfig
 api_version: core/v2
 metadata: